cranberrysama/Farmsim/README.md

 ## Requirements
 ---

 To run the program, execute `Runit.bat`.
+Please make sure that both Excel files are placed in the same folder as the `.py` and `.bat` files.
 If the file appears as `Runit.txt` instead of `Runit.bat`, simply rename it to `Runit.bat`.

 Before running the `.bat` file, please make sure: